PhD question #3: Monte Carlo Markov chain

 Since the system changes randomly, it is generally impossible to predict with certainty the state of a Markov chain at a given point in the future.
 However, the statistical properties of the system’s future can be predicted.

-The probability of going from state $i$ to state $j$ in $n$ time steps is
+The probability of going from state $i$

 $p_{ij}^{(n)} = Pr(X_n=j mid X_0=i) ,$